-With the impending arrival of these two new gaming screens from Asus, with quite similar model names and headline specs, we thought we would write a brief article explaining the key differences.
-This will consider the key features, specs and benefits of the ROG Swift PG32UQX and the PG32UQ displays and break down how they are similar and how they are different.
+With the arrival of these two new gaming screens from Asus, with quite similar model names and headline specs, we thought we would write a brief article explaining the key differences.
+This will consider the key features, specs and benefits of the ROG Swift PG32UQX (now reviewed) and the PG32UQ (coming soon), and break down how they are similar and how they are different.

 Headline specs that are the same on both the PG32UQX and PG32UQ